Edoumou/T-Grant/README.md

 ## Lauch the Dapp

-To run the Dapp, you first need to add the Topos to your Metamask, [check here](https://docs.topos.technology/content/module-2/1-ERC20-Messaging.html).
-Once Topos subnet is added to Metamask, run the following command
+To launch the Dapp, you first need to add the Topos to your Metamask, [check here](https://docs.topos.technology/content/module-2/1-ERC20-Messaging.html).
+Once Topos subnet is added to Metamask, run the following command in `/client` folder

 ```
     npm start